ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 ```
 {: pre}

-For more information on the discovery tool, click [here](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/v2v-discovery-tool-rmm).
+For more information about the discovery tool, click [here](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/v2v-discovery-tool-rmm).

 ## Order a {{site.data.keyword.cloud}} Transit Gateway
 {: #order-transit-gateway}
 {: step}

 {{site.data.keyword.tg_full_notm}} provides connectivity between classic and your VPC infrastructure.
-When you connect the two entities, be aware that the classic infrastructure is on the `10.0.0.0` network, which means that the VPC network needs to be a on different network; otherwise, the networks overlap and cause communication issues.
+When you connect the two entities, be aware that the classic infrastructure is on the `10.0.0.0` network, which means that the VPC network needs to be on different network; otherwise, the networks overlap and cause communication issues.

 1. Order {{site.data.keyword.tg_full_notm}}
-    * Use local routing option
+    * Use a local routing option
 2. Add connections
     * Classic infrastructure
     * VPC